Civic Design Awards 2018

 The Town of Claremont has recently held the Civic Design Awards 2016.
 The Awards seek to publicly recognise examples of best practice in heritage conservation and design that enhance our built environment and maintain the special qualities of the Town.
 For an overview of the 2016 Winners of the Awards please click here

-The National Trust, a community heritage organisation, also has a heritage list.
-Places identified as having heritage significance are ‘classified’ and entered in the National Trust List of Classified Heritage Places however, there is no additional statutory protection afforded to places classified by the National Trust.
-Some places included on the Town’s Schedule have been classified by the National Trust and all development applications for classified places are referred to the National Trust for comment.
+The National Trust of Australia (WA), a non-profit community organisation, maintains a list of Classified Places.
+There is no additional statutory protection afforded to places on this list, but Development Applications for places included on the Town’s Heritage List which have also been classified by the National Trust are referred to the Trust for comment.

-The State Heritage Office of Western Australia maintains a register of places which are of cultural heritage significance to Western Australia.
-This list is known as the State Register of Heritage Places.
-Registered places are protected under provisions of the Heritage of Western Australia Act 1990.
-Some places in Claremont have been identified as significant to Western Australia and included on the Register.
-These include the Claremont Railway Station, Claremont Post Office, Claremont Teachers College and Christ Church.
+The Department of Planning, Lands and Heritage maintains a register of places of cultural heritage significance to Western Australia called the State Register of Heritage Places.
+This affords protection to heritage places under the Heritage of Western Australia Act 1990.
+Places in Claremont on that Register include Claremont Railway Station, Claremont Post Office, Claremont Teachers College and Christ Church.

-Under the Heritage of Western Australia Act 1990 local governments are required to identify places of local heritage significance in local government inventories, most commonly referred to as a Local Government Inventory (LGI) or a Municipal Inventory (MI).
+Under the Heritage Act 1990 local governments are required to identify places of local heritage significance in a list commonly referred to as a Local Government Inventory (LGI) formerly known as the Municipal Inventory (MI).

-The Town Planning Scheme 3 Heritage Schedule (updated 7 July 2015 - Council Resolution 117/15) can be viewed here.
+The Town Planning Scheme 3 Heritage List (updated 6 June 2017 - Council Resolution 81/17) can be viewed here.

-All enquiries relating to the LGI or Heritage Schedule may be directed to the Town's Heritage Officers.
+Enquiries relating to the LGI or Heritage List should be directed to the Town's Heritage Officer.

 Developing State Registered Properties